 And now, I feel clean.
 Watching seven trash bags, five massive bins and two large boxes exit my room was so freeing!
 There’s less stuff and more space.
 More room to breathe.
 More room to be me.

-The single downside I can think of: I clean & purge when I’m upset (I’m the exact opposite of people who practice retail therapy) and now I don’t have anything to purge..
+The single downside I can think of: I clean & purge when I’m upset (I’m sort of the exact opposite of people who practice retail therapy) and now I don’t have anything to purge..
 Guess I better avoid upsets. heh.

 Are you a practicing minimalist?
 Does the idea of minimalism thrill you or scare you?
 What is a downside you’ve experienced to minimalism?